I didn’t attend this wedding. In fact, until years later, I didn’t even know Delma existed. And she had lived right across the street from me!

 Quickly, we became the best of friends.
 We spent a lot of time together that summer, often just sitting on her porch swing talking and laughing.
 I shared my Martin Mull and Jackson Browne records with her and she tried unsuccessfully to turn me on to Uriah Heep.
 (Ugh!)

 Indeed our friendship became very intense in the first couple of weeks as she intimated to me that she thought she might be pregnant.
-Until that point, I had no clue that she was seeing someone (a friend of her older sister Mena's boyfriend), so I was rather crushed.
+Until that point, I had no clue that she was seeing someone (he was a friend or roommate of her older sister Mina’s boyfriend), so I was rather crushed.
 It had been feeling like more than a friendship to me.
 I was seriously free-falling into love only to be provided an ACME anvil to cushion my landing.

 She soon found out she wasn’t pregnant, and we went about business as usual on the friendship front.
 Unfortunately (for me), her relationship seemed to be developing.
 It was especially disconcerting since I often sat on my porch playing guitar, whence I could see when Steve or Dave or Thomas — or whatever the hell his name was* — came ‘round to pick her up.
 What further made things difficult for me were the stories she told about him… stories that painted the picture of a not-so-very-wonderful guy.
 It was killing me.

-I don't recall where in the chain of events it occurred, but we finally went out on what I believed was a date.
-I don't know now where we went for the first part of the date, but we ended up at Inky's on the north side of Toledo.
-Inky's is a family-run Italian restaurant near where my father worked.
+I can’t recall where in the chain of events it occurred, but we finally went out on what I believed was a date.
+(Maybe she’d stopped seeing what’s-his-name… maybe I thought she had… whatever.)
+I don’t recall much about the day except that we ended up at Inky's on the north side of Toledo.
+Inky’s is a family-run Italian restaurant near where my dad worked.
 As a family, we had pizza there once a month or so since my dad did work for, was friends with, and golfed regularly with the owner, Frank Incorvaia.
 Great people.
 Great food.

 Still, I remained in pursuit, while at the same time being able to read the writing on the wall.

-Not long after starting at NSS, she began seeing Jeff, a very quiet, likable guy.
+Not long after starting at NSS, she began seeing one of her co-workers, Jeff, a very quiet, likable guy.
+He and I didn’t interact all that much during working hours, but we were acquainted with each other.
 Sometime in 1977 or 1978, they married.
-I had begun college by then and attended the wedding with my girlfriend Lisa, who I'd met at school.
-I went to visit Olga and Jeff once after they'd been married and I think that was the last I saw her.
+I had begun college by then and attended the wedding with my girlfriend, Lisa Salisbury, whom I’d met at school.
+I went to visit Olga and Jeff once after they’d been married and I think that was the last time I saw her.
 She eventually took a job with Jobst Institute (whose claim to fame was having manufactured space suits for NASA), in whose parking lot she died.
 Or so I was told.
 My mother mentioned it in passing to me over the phone while I was at school, so I never heard anything about what had happened.
-I've never had the opportunity to ask her sisters or cousins.
-She had injured her head in her high school swimming pool and I was led to believe that her death had been somehow related to that.
+I’ve never had the opportunity to ask her sisters or cousins.
+When she was younger, she had injured her head in her high school swimming pool and I was led to believe that her death might have been somehow related to that.
+Her obituary noted she’d died after a long illness, so… cancer of some sort?

 A few years after she died, I had a dream in which she spoke to me.
 "Don't worry," she said, "everything is just fine."